KBTR-CD

-KBTR-CD (channel 36) is a low-power Class A television station in Baton Rouge, Louisiana, United States, affiliated with This TV.
+KBTR-CD (channel 36), is a low-power, Class A independent television station in Baton Rouge, Louisiana, United States.
 It is owned by Louisiana Television Broadcasting alongside ABC affiliate WBRZ-TV (channel 2).
-Both stations share studios on Highland Road in Baton Rouge, where KBTR-CD's transmitter is also located.
+The two stations share studios on Highland Road in Baton Rouge, where KBTR-CD's transmitter is also located.

+While KBTR-CD is the station's official call sign, it uses WBTR for promotional purposes.